Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Mango

 Just like bananas, this pitted fruit has a high sugar content and shouldn't be fed to dogs in large quantities.
-To prepare the treats, remove the peel and the pit and cut into bite-sized pieces.
+To prepare the treats, remove the peel and the pit and cut them into bite-sized pieces.
 Give your dog a small amount first and watch for signs of stomach upset, as mangos are also high in fiber.
-Small amounts of fiber can help with constipation, but an excess may lead to unwanted digestive problems.
+Small amounts of fiber can relieve constipation, but an excess may lead to unwanted digestive problems.

 Pineapple